Authentic Lessons for 21st Century Learning

 Summary

-Students will use a graphing tool to analyze basic transformations on a variety of parent graphs in order to create general rules about function transformation.
+Students will use a graphing tool to analyze basic transformations on linear, absolute value, and quadratic parent graphs in order to create general rules about function transformations.

 Essential Question(s)

-What are parent graphs?
 How are the transformations of parent graphs related?
-What are the general rules for transformations of a parent graph?

 Snapshot